 A matter of a few months can be all it takes to significantly affect the total pension amount you receive.
 In this article, we’ll explain how your RAP lump sum is calculated and distributed, so you can select a retirement date that’s strategic and profitable.

 What data is used to calculate your BP RAP pension?

 Your pension is based on your last date of employment and benefit start date.
 The IRS regularly releases spot segment rates that are used to calculate the RAP lump sum — and have an inverse relationship with a lump sum pension.
 When interest rates increase, lump sum pension values will decrease, and vice versa.

 While other factors are involved in calculating your pension, it’s useful to review recent interest rates to begin to estimate how your lump sum might be affected.
 How rates are trending could be a definitive — and lucrative — factor in the date you choose to retire.

 Note, if you were a participant in the BP RAP before January 1, 2014, your lump sum pension is determined by the segment rates.

 How does BP calculate the lump sum amount you should receive?

 The calculation is fairly complex, but the following charts will give you an idea of the rates used to calculate your BP RAP pension lump sum, and how they can affect the total pension funds available to you.

-Once BP employees choose the date they would like their pension to begin, BP refers to the rate from three months prior to calculate the pension disbursement.
+Once BP employees choose the date they would like their pension to begin, BP refers to the rate from four months prior to calculate the pension disbursement.

 The segments refer to distinct periods of pension distribution: